Insights · Cono Sur

 Trade & Corridors

-How goods move through the region — the Paraná-Paraguay Waterway, port bottlenecks, river logistics, waterway dependencies, logistics asymmetries, and the chokepoints that determine who can export and on what terms.
+How goods, energy and infrastructure move through the region — from bioceanic corridors, the Paraná-Paraguay Waterway and port bottlenecks to gas corridors, river logistics, waterway dependencies, logistics asymmetries and the chokepoints that determine who can export and on what terms.

 Agriculture & Inputs

-The Southern Cone produces at global scale but imports many of the inputs that sustain that production.
-Fertilizer sourcing, agrochemical pricing, and input supply chains are as decisive as land and climate.
+The Southern Cone produces food and agricultural commodities at global scale, but many of the inputs behind that production remain externally dependent.
+Fertilizer sourcing, agrochemical pricing and input supply chains are as decisive as land and climate.

 Energy & Resources

-From lithium in the Andes to gas in Vaca Muerta and hydropower on shared rivers — the region holds significant resource endowments whose economic logic cuts across national borders.
+From lithium in the Andes to gas in Vaca Muerta, hydropower on shared rivers and cross-border energy corridors — the region holds significant resource endowments whose economic logic cuts across national borders.

 Lithium & Critical Minerals